 Angler of the Year: To establish competition for Angler of the Year, during each calendar year, each tournament participant will be awarded points according to the placing in a given tournament.
 Boaters and Co-Anglers will be scored separately for the top three anglers in each category.
 Placement points will be awarded according to the number of tournament participants, and the descending sequence of finish of each.
 Any participant who weighs no fish will get points equal to the next-in-line sequence below the lowest weighed-fish points.
 Example: For 26 entrants, 3 of whom catch no fish.
 Heaviest string gets 50 points, second heaviest gets 49 points, etc., on down to the next heaviest string which gets 48 points and so on down to 25.
 The three anglers weighing no fish each tie for the next-in-line points sequence and each get 24 points.
 Fish weights will not be added to any points accumulation.
 No extra points will be awarded for the lunker.
 In all events the person with the most weight will get points based on the highest number of members of the club that is possible.
 If the number of members of the club is increased past 50 for men and women then the points given per event for first place will be upped to match that number.

-Each member must drop the results of four tournaments within a calendar year.
+Each member must drop the results of eight tournaments within a calendar year.

 After the final tournament of a calendar year, the three anglers in each category with the most points will be recognized by the Lake Fork Anglers bass club as Anglers of the Year.
 In the case of a tie both anglers will be awarded an award.

 Lunker of the Year: The largest single bass caught in ((LFA and Hard-Core for both boaters and co-anglers)) during the calendar year will earn an annual award.
 In the case of a tie both will be awarded.

 Hard Core Fishing on the 1st and 3rd Thursdays